ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 `doclet-validator` plugin is supposed to validate references and types in JSDoc comments.

 Note that the `@module` tag is required on top of each file to make the validation possible.
-Without that tag, the validator will complain with the message:
+Without that tag, the validator will complain about it with the message: `Memberof property should start with 'module:'`.

-During the JSDoc compilation the errors are thrown to the standard output for each invalid reference / type.
+During the JSDoc compilation, the errors are thrown to the standard output for each invalid reference or type.

 ### Validated tags